- Three Ships, Three Ducks

 Look at the previous update, from September (opens in a new window).
 There are several more.

 It has been busy today, so this is an unusually brief update.
 Probably the nicest part was meeting another delightful cat in Somerford this morning.
-His owner was there, but unlike what a proper reporter would have done, I did not get the cat’s name!
-Indeed, a ‘proper’ reporter would have discovered the date of birth, number of siblings, and favourite cat food!
+His owner was there, but unlike what a proper reporter would have done, I did not even get the cat’s name!
+Indeed, a ‘proper’ reporter would have also discovered the date of birth, number of siblings, and favourite cat food!
 Click to see the gallery.